- 1. The Basics: What You Need to Know About Google

 Defamation Law Fact: In February, 2016, President Trump promised to “open up” current libel and defamation laws, making it easier for celebrities to bring defamation suits against the media.

 With increasing uncertainty and futility of removal requests, attempting to remove defamatory and malicious content by yourself pales in comparison to the efficacy of a defamation removal attorney.
 By reaching out to a defamation removal attorney, you increase your chances of removing such content, and don’t have to sort through potentially hundreds or thousands of URLS and pages by yourself.
-Give yourself the best chance to succeed, and call Aaron Minc and the attorneys of Minc Law today.
+Give yourself the best chance to succeed, and call our internet defamation attorneys today.

 5. How to Locate the Correct URLs When Removing Web Pages